saifujasoor/Smart-Attendance-System-Using-Face-Recognition/README.md

 ## Face Detection
 - Dlib's HOG facial detector.
-### HOG is a feature descriptor used in computer vision and image processing for the purpose of object
+### Histogram of Oriented Gradients (HOG) detector
-detection.
+HOG is a feature descriptor used in computer vision and image processing for the purpose of object detection.
 It works on the concept of finding gradients along the x and y-axis.
 These gradients are added vectorially and information such as magnitude and direction of the gradients are extracted forming edges in the image.
 Now the whole gradient image is divided into 8*8- dimension matrix i.e.